The Two Faces of January (film)

 The Two Faces of January is a 2014 thriller film written and directed by Hossein Amini, in his feature film directorial debut.
 It is based on Patricia Highsmith's 1964 novel The Two Faces of January and stars Viggo Mortensen, Kirsten Dunst and Oscar Isaac.

 Filming took place on location in Greece and Turkey, and at Ealing Studios in London.
 It premiered in February 2014 in the Berlinale Special Galas section of the 64th Berlin International Film Festival.

 Plot

-In 1962, New York con man Chester MacFarland (Mortensen) and his wife Colette are touring Greece.
-At the Acropolis, they meet Rydal Keener, an American who is alienated from his family and who refused to attend his father's funeral in the US.
-Rydal scams tourists while working as a tour guide in Athens.
+In 1962, New York con man Chester MacFarland and his wife Colette are touring Greece.
+At the Acropolis, they meet Rydal Keener, an American who is alienated from his family.
 The MacFarlands invite him to dinner.
-Rydal, intrigued by the couple's wealth and Colette's beauty, accepts their invitation and brings along a girlfriend.

-Colette likes Rydal but Chester does not trust him.
-After dinner they part, but Rydal goes back to their hotel to return a bracelet that Colette left in their shared taxi.
+Rydal goes back to their hotel to return a bracelet that Colette left in their shared taxi.
 Meanwhile, a private detective hired by victims of Chester's investment swindles visits the MacFarlands' hotel room and demands that Chester repay their money.
 The detective pulls a gun, but Chester accidentally kills him after a struggle in which the detective falls and hits his head.
 As Chester is carrying the body to the detective's hotel room, Rydal finds him in the corridor.
-Chester tells Rydal that the detective is unconscious and asks for help, explaining that the detective had threatened him, that he owes people money, and that he and Colette are in danger.
 They hastily pack their suitcases and flee the hotel with Rydal but without checking out, leaving their passports at the front desk.

-Rydal takes Chester to a friend who can furnish false passports to replace those left behind at the hotel.
-Rydal suggests waiting for the counterfeit documents in Crete.
-In the capital city Iraklion, they cannot check into a hotel without identification and so they spend the evening at a restaurant, where Chester gets drunk while watching Rydal and Colette dance.
-They all sleep on the quayside until the morning, when a bus leaves for Chania, where they check into a small hotel that is less strict about ID.
-With the story of the dead detective in newspapers and on the radio, Rydal encourages Chester to turn himself in, but Chester refuses.
-Colette visits Rydal's room while her husband sleeps and they go out; when Chester awakens he becomes suspicious, gets drunk, pursues them, and reveals to his wife that he killed the detective.
-On the way back to Iraklion, Colette believes someone has recognized her from newspaper pictures; she runs off the bus at a stop.
-Chester and Rydal follow and together they walk to the ruins of Knossos.